 There are several benefits to purchasing a funeral trust.

 If you want to qualify for Medicaid, your assets should not exceed the eligibility requirement of your state.

-Medicaid will exclude the money you put in the trust from your assets, and it’s protected from health care coverage costs.
-You must do this transfer to your irrevocable funeral trust within five years of applying and qualifying for Medicaid to receive protection.
+Medicaid will exclude the money you put in the trust from your assets, protecting it from health care coverage costs.
+You must transfer to your irrevocable funeral trust within five years of applying and qualifying for Medicaid to receive protection.

-Your family does not have to pay for your funeral and burial cost.
+Your family does not have to pay for your funeral and burial costs.

 The funeral trust will cover all funeral and burial expenses.
 You will not worry about the strain of your funeral expenses on your family because you know they are already covered (assuming your funeral trust is fully funded)

 It’s hard for family members to make sound financial decisions after a death in the family.
 Most of the time, they spend more on funeral arrangements.